logzio/logz-docs/_source/user-guide/users/single-sign-on/index.md

 ### How is access managed with SSO? {#how-is-access-managed-with-sso}

+To use the 'Sign in with SSO' button on Logz.io's login page, **your initial login** should be done via the SSO identity service provider.
+{:.info-box.note}

 When you enable SSO on your account, you're configuring Logz.io to hand off authentication to your identity provider.